ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Providing Opportunities to Apply Throughput Advice Signals {#extra-packets}

-Endpoints that wish to offer network elements the option to add throughout advice signals can send SCONE packets at any time.
+Endpoints that wish to offer network elements the option to add throughput advice signals can send SCONE packets at any time.
 This is a decision that a sender makes when constructing datagrams.
-It is recommended that endpoints promptly send an initial SCONE packet once the peer confirms its willingness to receive them.

-Endpoints MUST send any SCONE packet they send as the first packet in a datagram, coalesced with additional packets.
-An endpoint that receives and discards a SCONE packet without also successfully processing another packet from the same datagram SHOULD ignore any throughput advice signal.
-Such a datagram might be entirely spoofed.

-Once negotiated,
+Upon confirmation that the peer is willing to receive SCONE packets, an endpoint SHOULD include SCONE packets in the first few UDP datagrams that it sends.
+Doing so increases the likelihood of eliciting early throughput advice from network elements, allowing applications to apply that advice from the early stages of the data transfer.

-applications that seek to receive throughput advice on a flow MUST send a SCONE packet at least twice each monitoring period; see {{time}}.
+After that, endpoints that seek to receive throughput advice on a flow MUST send a SCONE packet at least twice each monitoring period; see {{time}}.

 Sending SCONE packets more often might be necessary to: